nqluc1911/google-images-scraper/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).

+## Todo & Completed additions
+- [x] Image deduplication, when saving images, we now ensure the same image isnt already saved using `imagehash`.
+- [x] Image saved name uses the next index of the count of images in the result folder, this avoids overwriting images with the same name on subsequent crawls.
+- [x] Removed sleeps to speed the process up, will wait for element visibility and immieditely continue.
+- [x] Updated Selectors for element interaction
+- [x] Added a new case to "scroll more" there are now 3 distinct messages we can recieve that may block scrolling unless clicked.
+- [ ] ML Image augmentation export
+- [ ] Export downloaded images as a YoloV[X] dataset.
+- [ ] Speed up image downloading process
+- [ ] Check images pre download against the downloaded links csv to avoid downloading then processing hashes for efficiency.
+- [ ] Import search terms via csv
+- [ ] CLI commands to clear folders, export, resume where left off

 ## Disclaimer
 This program lets you download tons of images from Google Images.
 Please do not download or use any image that violates its copyright terms.